In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 What does that mean?

 If you are benching 70 reps, multiply your reps with 1/3.

 Having done the calculation, we get 23 reps for triceps and front delts.

-When doing 210 heavy reps each week, you would also always get 70 reps for triceps, without having done a single isolation exercise.
+When doing 210 heavy reps each week, you would also get 70 reps for triceps, without having done a single isolation exercise.

 Short objection: Unfortunately, I am still seeing so many people in the gym doing 4-5 triceps exercises with bad technique.

 Sometimes less is more.
 Particularly beginners already benefit from every single set that’s done.
 Too many people tend to exercise too much when they start working out.
 That way a lot of potentials is getting wasted since novices literally grow from everything.

 Despite the fact it is not yet scientifically researched, it does make sense.
 Which is why we are sharing this with you.